 This section gives you an outline of the syllabus content for this course.
-Only the top-level topics of the syllabus have been included here, which are the same for both the Core and Extended courses.
+Only the top-level topics of the syllabus have been included here.
 In the 'overview' column there is a very basic idea of what each topic covers.
-Highlighted sections show Extended content only.